BA Fashion and Textiles students held their final year presentation, followed by a private exhibition.

 Presenting sketched illustrations and discussing each stage of the design process, it was intriguing to see their initial idea versus the end result.
 After watching the models demonstrate the movement of the garments and how they should be worn, the audience was invited to browse through the collection booths and look-books.

-With design styles amongst their creations ranging from drapes, moving elements, pleats, laser-cutting, knots, stiff lining, spikes and a hand-made harness, it’s clear to see that no detail was spared: “Students have come a very long way from where they started from and have found their individuality by pushing themselves to their limits”, said Jenny Schwarz, HNC-D Fashion and Textiles Course Manager.
+With design styles amongst their creations ranging from drapes, moving elements, pleats, laser-cutting, knots, stiff lining, spikes and a hand-made harness, it’s clear to see that no detail was spared: “Students have come a very long way from where they started from and have found their individuality by pushing themselves to their limits”, said Jenny Schwarz, BA Fashion Design Course Manager.